rust-lang/book/nostarch/chapter16.md

 *concurrency*.
 Fearless concurrency allows you to write code that is free of subtle bugs and is easy to refactor without introducing new bugs.

-> Note: For simplicity’s sake, we’ll refer to many of the problems as
-> *concurrent* rather than being more precise by saying *concurrent and/or
-> parallel*.
-If this book were about concurrency and/or parallelism, we’d be
-> more specific.
-For this chapter, please mentally substitute *concurrent
-> and/or parallel* whenever we use *concurrent*.
+> NoteFor simplicity’s sake, we’ll refer to many of the problems as *concurrent* rather than being more precise by saying *concurrent and/or* *parallel*.
+If this book were about concurrency and/or parallelism, we’d be more specific.
+For this chapter, please mentally substitute *concurrent* *and/or parallel* whenever we use *concurrent*.

 Many languages are dogmatic about the solutions they offer for handling concurrent problems.
 For example, Erlang has elegant functionality for message-passing concurrency but has only obscure ways to share state between threads.
-Supporting only a subset of possible solutions is a reasonable strategy for higher-level languages, because a higher-level language promises benefits from giving up some control to gain abstractions.
+Supporting only a subset of possible solutions is a reasonable strategy for higher-level languages because a higher-level language promises benefits from giving up some control to gain abstractions.
 However, lower-level languages are expected to provide the solution with the best performance in any given situation and have fewer abstractions over the hardware.
 Therefore, Rust